-Spanish Missionaries brought pomegranates to California over 200 years ago and today they are grown on shrub-like trees mostly in Southern California’s San Joaquin Valley.
+Spanish Missionaries brought pomegranates to California over 200 years ago and today they are grown mostly in Southern California’s San Joaquin Valley.
 Long the inspiration for poets and painters, pomegranates symbolize fertility and prosperity in Chinese, Greek, Persian, Roman, and Hebrew lore.
-In Christian art they often represent hope.
+In Christian art they often used as a representation of hope.

-Muhammara is a classic Syrian and Turkish spread that is delicious on toasted flat breads or as an accompaniment to salads.
+Muhammara is a classic Syrian and Turkish spread delicious on toasted flat breads or when used as an accompaniment to salads.

 Place the roasted peppers bread, garlic and walnuts in a food processor and pulse a few times until integated.
 Add the remaining ingredients and process until relatively smooth.
 Taste and season with additional salt and lemon juice as necessary.
 Makes about 2 cups.